salesforce/bazel-eclipse/docs/dev/dev_guide.md

    (the one in which you imported the Eclipse plugin projects).
 Let's refer to this one as the **outer** Eclipse.
 In the Debug Configurations, there should already be an entry *Eclipse Application* > *Runtime Eclipse*.
-If not, select *Eclipse App* template in the left nav, give it the name *Inner Eclipse*, then click *Apply*.
+If not, select *Eclipse Application* template in the left nav, click on the *New* button, give it the name *Inner Eclipse*, then click *Apply*.
 Click on it.

-On the *Plugins* tab, make sure the Bazel Eclipse plugins are in the list.
+On the *Plugins* tab, make sure *Launch with all workspace and enabled target plug-ins* is selected.
-You might have to add it.

 Click the *Debug* button, you should be off and running.
 It will launch a new Eclipse (let's call this the **inner** Eclipse or *runtime* Eclipse) with the Bazel feature installed.